Product · Beta

-Traditional qualitative programmes are project-shaped: define scope, recruit, schedule, interview, then analyse.
-That rhythm is powerful for big questions, but it leaves quiet weeks where product reality keeps moving.
+Traditional qualitative programmes are project-shaped: scope, recruit, schedule, interview, analyse.
+That rhythm is powerful for big questions, but it leaves quiet weeks while shopper behaviour keeps moving.

-Always-on qualitative research means interviews can be triggered from what users do in the product, so learning continues between those larger projects.
-Product teams hear language and reasoning in context; research teams still own methodology, consent, and study quality.
+Ambient Qual means interviews fire from what shoppers do on your site, so learning continues between those larger projects.
+Growth and merchandising teams hear language and reasoning in context; research teams still own methodology, consent, and study quality.

 How does implementation work?

-2. Create a project in Fieldwork and connect it to one or more studies.
+- Create a project in Fieldwork and connect it to one or more live studies.

-5. Transcripts, themes, and topic coverage data sync to your Fieldwork workspace; webhooks can push outcomes to internal systems.
+window.FieldworkTraitsto pass the shopper id and traits. - Transcripts, themes, and topic coverage land in your Fieldwork workspace; webhooks can forward outcomes to your data stack.

 How do resolver rules route participants to studies?

-Resolver rules map incoming signals—plan tier, feature usage, lifecycle stage—to the study that should run.
+Resolver rules map incoming signals—event name, cart value band, lifecycle stage—to the study that should run.
 When multiple rules match, priority ordering determines which study fires first.

-What is Fieldwork Ambient SDK not meant to replace?
+What is Ambient Qual not meant to replace?

-It does not replace moderated sessions when you need very open exploration, sensitive facilitation, or relationship-heavy contexts.
+It does not replace moderated sessions when you need deep exploration, sensitive facilitation, or relationship-heavy contexts.
 It complements analytics by adding why, not by substituting for behavioural measurement.

-It is strongest for post-onboarding depth, feature feedback loops, adoption mysteries, and churn investigation—places where timing and context matter as much as the questions you ask.
+It is strongest for cart abandonment, post-purchase depth, ad-landing expectation checks, and adoption mysteries—places where timing and context matter as much as the questions you ask.

-What does an in-product interview look like in practice?
+What does an in-flow interview look like in practice?

 The brief